michaelorr/goodall/README.md

 ## Env Vars

+* `GOODALL_PORT`: This is the port to serve data from.
+If unspecified, the default value of `8080` is used.
+If the specified port is invalid, already in use or if goodall fails to bind to the port, the server will fail to start.
 * `GOODALL_COLLECTION_MS`: The collection interval expressed in milliseconds.
 If unspecified, or unparseable by https://golang.org/pkg/strconv/#Atoi the default value of `1000` is used.